owncloud/docs/README.md

 [![Build Status](http://drone.owncloud.com/api/badges/owncloud/docs/status.svg?branch=master)](http://drone.owncloud.com/owncloud/docs)

-This project is a port of the ownCloud documentation, that was previously generated using [Sphinx-Doc](http://www.sphinx-doc.org), to [Antora](./docs/what-is-antora.md).
-Fundamentally, not that much has changed.
-All of the same information is still available.
-However, here's what has changed:

-1. The platform (and tools) used to build the documentation, which is [Antora](./docs/what-is-antora.md).
+1. The platform and tools used to build the documentation is [Antora](./docs/what-is-antora.md).
-2. The file format that the documentation is written in, which is [AsciiDoc](./docs/what-is-asciidoc.md).
+2. The file format that the documentation is written in is [AsciiDoc](./docs/what-is-asciidoc.md).
-3. The <abbr title="User Interface">UI</abbr> & <abbr title="User Experience">UX</abbr> of the documentation
+3. The <abbr title="User Interface">UI</abbr> & <abbr title="User Experience">UX</abbr> of the documentation can be found at [docs-ui](https://github.com/owncloud/docs-ui)

 ## Contributing to the Documentation